Azure/azure-functions-redis-extension/README.md

 #### Avaiable Output Types
 - [`StackExchange.Redis.RedisValue`](https://github.com/StackExchange/StackExchange.Redis/blob/main/src/StackExchange.Redis/RedisValue.cs),`string`,`byte[]`,`ReadOnlyMemory<byte>`: The entry from the list.
-- `Custom`: The trigger uses JSON.NET serialization to map the entry from the list from a `string` into a custom type.
+- `Custom`: The trigger uses Json.NET serialization to map the entry from the list from a `string` into a custom type.

 #### Sample
-The following sample polls the key "listTest" at a Redis instance defined in local.settings.json at the key "redisConnectionStringSetting"
+The following sample polls the key `listTest` at a Redis instance defined in _local.settings.json_ at the key `redisConnectionStringSetting`.
 ```c#
 [FunctionName(nameof(ListsTrigger))]
 public static void ListsTrigger(